bgf2/ProjectX/README.md

 * To better protect the privacy rights of citizens from targeted and mass surveillance
 * Sale of restricted goods on darknet markets
 * Whistleblowing and news leaks
-* Purchase or sale of illicit or illegal goods or services.[14]
+* Purchase or sale of illicit or illegal goods or services.
-* Circumvent network censorship and content-filtering systems, or to bypass restrictive firewall-policies.[15]
+* Circumvent network censorship and content-filtering systems, or to bypass restrictive firewall-policies.
 * Exercising human rights such as the right to speak or contract free from commercial or state interference.
 * Avoiding emotional battery (crime) such as that may be inflicted as a result of neuromarketing.
 * Refusing to consent to surveillance on communications networks where no right to consent is formally recognized or honored between the * Internet Service Provider and the end user.